History of Maryland Terrapins football: Mike Locksley (since 2019)

 On December 4, 2018, Locksley was named head football coach at the University of Maryland, becoming the 21st full-time head coach in program history.
 Locksley led Maryland to a strong offensive start.
 In the first game of the 2019 season, Maryland defeated FCS affiliate Howard 79-0, following that up with a victory against 21st-ranked Syracuse 63-20.
 The 142 points in its first two games marked the Terps’ highest-ever scoring output in consecutive games, and the 63 points scored against Syracuse were the most points scored by a Maryland football team against a ranked opponent in program history.
 After starting strong and being ranked 21 in the AP polls, the Terrapins began struggling, finishing the season with a disappointing 3-9 record (1-5 Big 10), with a lone conference win at Rutgers in week 5.

-Mike Locksley is a highly praised recruiter, and many Maryland fans are optimistic about the team’s future.
+Mike Locksley has been recognised for his recruiting efforts, and many Maryland fans are optimistic about the team’s future.
 On December 18, 2019, Maryland announced that they had gotten a commitment from 5-star recruit Rakim Jarrett, the Terrapins’ first 5-star recruit in over half a decade.